ch-stark/createalertonmanagedclusteroffline/alertofflinecluster.md

 By enabling this metric and pairing it with a Thanos Ruler alerting rule, you get a **critical alert the moment a cluster's availability flips away from `True`**, surfaced directly in the ACM Alerting UI (and onward to Alertmanager/PagerDuty/Slack if you have those receivers configured).

-## Step 1 — Add the metric to the custom allowlist
+## Step 1 — Add the metric to the custom allowlist (or into a scrapeconfig if you use MCOA)

 ACM Observability ships a `ConfigMap` called `observability-metrics-custom-allowlist` in the `open-cluster-management-observability` namespace.
 This is where you extend the default allowlist without touching the operator-managed default one.